Contribution of hadronic light-by-light scattering to the hyperfine structure of muonium: Conclusion

 \section{Conclusion}

 As is known, the last measurement of the hyperfine splitting of the ground state in muonium was carried out in 1999 \cite{lanl} with a record-breaking accuracy for those times up to hundredths of a kHz.
 In a recent paper \cite{museum}, the MuSEUM collaboration announced the start of new measurements of HFS in muonium and obtained a result that agrees with \cite{lanl}, but is still inferior to it in accuracy.
 It can be said that the planned increase in the accuracy of measuring HFS in muonium to 1 ppb \cite{jparc} opens a new stage in the theoretical study of this problem, which is connected with an increase in the accuracy of calculations of various corrections.
 It should be emphasized that theoretical work in this direction did not stop during the last two decades \cite{eides,eides1,sgk,eides2,eides1a}.
 Various high-order quantum electrodynamic contributions in $\alpha$ were calculated.
 A sharp increase in the experimental accuracy leads to the need to take into account in the theoretical calculations the contributions of other interactions, as is the case for the anomalous magnetic moment of the muon or the Lamb shift in muonic hydrogen.
-This work is devoted to the study of one of these new contributions, due to the production of hadrons in light-by-light scattering diagrams.
+This work is devoted to the study of one of these new contributions, due to the production of hadrons in light-by-light scattering amplitudes.

-Compared to our previous work in 2002, this study takes into account the contributions of light mesons of different spins both in horizontal-type diagrams and in amplitudes with vertical exchange.
-The calculated contributions from various mesons are presented separately in the final Table~\ref{tb1}.
-For all mesons, the parameter $A(M^2,0,0)$, which is also presented in the Table~\ref{tb1}, plays an important role in the numerical evaluation of the contribution.
-The numerical value of this parameter is related to the width of the meson decay into two photons, which is taken from various experiments.
-An analysis of the available experimental data on the decay widths into two photons shows that the accuracy of their measurement is not high \cite{pdg}.
+Compared to previous work \cite{apm2002}, this study takes into account the contributions of light mesons of different spins both in horizontal-type diagrams (Fig.~\ref{pic1}(a,b)) and in amplitudes with vertical exchange (Fig.~\ref{pic1}(c)) .
+The calculated contributions from various mesons are presented separately in Table~\ref{tb1}.
+For all mesons, the parameter $A(M^2,0,0)$, which is also presented in the Table~\ref{tb1}, plays an important role in numerical evaluation of the contribution.
+Numerical value of this parameter is related to the width of the meson decay into two photons, which is taken from various experiments.
+An analysis of available experimental data on the decay widths into two photons shows that the accuracy of their measurement is not high \cite{pdg}.
 Therefore, it is more correct to consider the results presented in Table~\ref{tb1} as possible estimates of contributions of this type.